 The project would tie in with Q Apartments, next door at 655 Douglas St., also owned by Concert and also a seniors rental building.
 The 701 Belleville St. property now holds the vacant and deteriorating Crystal Court Motel building, which has been shut down for more than a decade.

 Concert has spent months talking to local residents, Johnson said.

-Condos would be located in the top six floors of the tower, where there are beautiful views, Johnson said.
+Condos would be located in the top six floors of the tower, where there are beautiful views, Johnson units will also have good views.

 Bogress said that many rental